 Although the President has the ultimate responsibility for the safety of staff, faculty, and students, a great deal of safety responsibility has been delegated to supervisors.
 A supervisor may be a dean, department head, director, manager, administrator or any other faculty or staff person who is in charge of one or more employees.

 Supervisors are directly responsible and accountable for the welfare of employees and students assigned to them and for the administration of health and safety regulations and University Safety Procedures within their areas of control.
-One of the criteria for evaluation of administrative personnel shall be their administration of safety procedures and accident prevention efforts.
+One of the criteria for evaluation of supervisors shall be their administration of safety procedures and accident prevention efforts.

 Employees of the University must have a common goal of keeping accidents to a minimum.
 Most accidental injuries in the work environment are caused by unsafe work habits.
 Therefore, all employees should continuously strive to develop habits and procedures that will reduce exposure to potential injury.
 Employees are urged to make safe performance an essential element of every task.